kerri-hicks/pdf-attestation-tool/README.md

 - **PDF_Attestation_Upload**: Manages the upload form, file handling, and PDF blocking
 - **PDF_Attestation_Admin**: Creates the network admin dashboard for viewing records

-## Development Notes

-### Adding Comments to Code

-Every function, method, class, and significant code block includes extensive comments explaining:

-- What the code does
-- Why it does it
-- How to use it
-- Edge cases and gotchas

-This makes the code maintainable and easy to understand even months after it was written.

-### Extending the Plugin

-To modify or extend the plugin:

-1. Edit the relevant class file in `/includes/`
-2. Follow the existing comment style
-3. Use the helper functions in `functions-pdf-attestation.php`
-4. Test thoroughly on a staging environment first

-### Common Modifications

-**Change allowed roles for uploads**:
-- Edit `class-pdf-attestation-upload.php`
-- Modify the `current_user_can()` checks to use different capabilities

-**Change the attestation language**:
-- Edit `class-pdf-attestation-upload.php` in the `render_upload_form()` method
-- Look for the string "I attest that this PDF..."

-**Add additional audit fields**:
-- Modify the database table in `class-pdf-attestation-database.php`
-- Use the plugin's existing patterns for consistency

-## Performance Considerations

-- The plugin stores all attestations in a single network-wide table
-- Queries are indexed on frequently-searched columns (uid, blog_id, user_id, timestamp)
-- The admin dashboard uses pagination (default 100 records per page)
-- Large networks may want to periodically archive old records (advanced use)

 ## License